 In the forex market, another name for the smallest price movement a currency can make is a pip (percentage in point), which traders use to measure profits and losses.
 Forex scalpers usually aim to scalp between 5-10 pips from each position, aiming to make a more significant profit by the end of the day.

-The best forex scalping strategies involve leveraged trading.
+Many forex scalping strategies involve leveraged trading.
 Using leverage in forex is a technique that enables traders to borrow capital from a broker in order to gain more exposure to the forex market, only using a small percentage of the full asset value as a deposit.
 This strategy magnifies profits but it can also magnify losses if the market does not move in a favourable direction to the bet.
 Therefore, forex scalpers are required to keep a constant eye on the market for any changes.

 Price action trading is a technique that works without an indicator.
 Instead, forex scalpers analyse elements of technical analysis, focusing on price only.
 This is observed through candlestick charts, using support and resistance levels and trendlines to decipher the same information that they would extract from a technical indicator.
 By conducting an in-depth analysis of price, traders can then make an informed decision based on trend continuations and will only scalp a trade if the target has the appropriate risk-reward ratio.